offensive-packaging/documentation/responder/index.md

                          False
    -P, --ProxyAuth       Force NTLM (transparently)/Basic (prompt)
                          authentication for the proxy.
 WPAD doesn't need to be ON.
-This option is highly effective when combined with -r.
-Default: False
-   --lm                  Force LM hashing downgrade for Windows XP/2003 and
-                         earlier.
-Default: False
-   --disable-ess         Force ESS downgrade.
+This option is highly effective.
+Default: False --lm                  Force LM hashing downgrade for Windows XP/2003 and earlier.
+Default: False --disable-ess         Force ESS downgrade.
 Default: False